How Do You Fix an Old Hand-Crank Car Window?

-If your car does not have electric windows then you have a car window crank handle on your door.
-If this handle becomes damaged you can easily fix it without taking your car to the auto mechanic.
+If your car does not have electric windows, then you have car window crank handles on your doors.
+If one of these handles becomes damaged, you can easily fix it without taking your car to the auto mechanic.

 This is easy to do even if you have no mechanical skill at all.
 You likely won't need much in the way of tools either.
 To replace a car window crank you'll likely just need needle nose pliers.

 You'll be surprised at how many window cranks are available at auto supply stores.
 I bought mine on eBay, but you might be able to get what you need at a store with a little luck.
 It helps to know the make, model, and year of your car.
 Search online or try the store first and get yourself a crank.
 Make sure the car window crank comes with a clip (shown in my pictures both next to and installed on the crank).
 You'll need the clip for sure.

 2. Prepare to Remove the Old Crank

 See if you are able to roll your window all the way up using the old crank.
 If the crank is in really bad shape or is already off the door, you might be able to put an adjustable wrench onto the shaft sticking out of the door (where the crank used to be) and roll the window up.
 You might even be able to do it by hand.